-Letters of Recommendation: at least two, preferably three, from academic mentors/faculty/research advisors
+Three Letters of Recommendation: at least two from academic mentors/faculty/research advisors

-Letter of Intent: Document summarizing interest level, likely fit, and desire to conduct graduate research with at least five specific faculty members in the program.
+Letter of Intent: Document summarizing your background, career goals, research experience, interest level, likely fit, and desire to conduct graduate research with at least three specific faculty members in the program.

 Requirements for Degree

 Click here for more information about the Neuroscience PhD program.

 Contact Heidi Jensen with questions at email@example.com or 801-422-8633.